DE4-DVS-Labs/Lab6-Classification/README.md

 The first command returns the values: 1, 3, 5, 7 and 9.
 The second command returns the values: 1, 4, 7, 10.

 Matlab provides a proper image resizign function **_imresize(I, scale)_** where I is the input image and scale is the factor to resize.
 So 0.5 means the image is reduced by a factor of 2.
-This function first filter the image by a lowpass filter (Gaussian) that remove the high frequency components before subsampling by skipping pixels.
-This prevent aliasing and the introdduction of artifacts.
+This function first filter the image by a lowpass filter (Gaussian) that removes the high frequency components before subsampling by skipping pixels.
+This prevents aliasing and the introdduction of artifacts.

-Repeat the above exercise by adding code to properly resize the image with the **_imresize_** function.
+>Repeat the above exercise by adding code to properly resize the image with the **_imresize_** function.

+Compare the results from the two approach to subsampling.

 ## Task 2: Pattern Matching with Normalized Cross Correlation